Spinor Bose-Einstein condensates: Vortices and hydrodynamic properties

 The linear combination $\phi-\gamma$ in Eq.~\eqref{spin1ferro} reflects the spin-gauge symmetry which implies that the rotation in spin space through angle $\gamma$ is equivalent to the gauge transformation by $\phi=-\gamma$.
 For simplicity of notation, we set $\phi'=\phi-\gamma$.
-We substitute Eq.~(\ref{spin1ferro}) in Eq.~(\ref{eq:v_mass}), obtaining~\cite{Ho1998}

-Thus, the spatial variation of the spin gives rise to a supercurrent, and vice versa.